eProsima/Fast-DDS-docs/docs/fastdds/faq/dds_layer/dds_layer.rst

 .. collapse::  What is the primary method for an application to receive new data values from a DataReader without relying on a Listener?

     |br|

     Instead of relying on the Listener to try and get new data values, the application can also dedicate a thread to wait until any new data is available on the |DataReader-api|.
 This can be done using a wait-set to wait for a change on the DataAvailable status.
 For further information go to :ref:`dds_layer_subscriber_accessreceived_wait`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-.. collapse::  What is the meaning of the sequences returned by the "DataReader::read()" and "DataReader::take()" operations?
+.. collapse::  How do the "DataReader::read()" and "DataReader::take()" operations (and their variants) return information to the application?

     |br|

-    Received DDS data samples in a sequence of the data type and corresponding information about each DDS sample in a SampleInfo sequence.
+    These two operations return information in two sequences: the received DDS data samples are returned in a sequence of the data type and the corresponding information about each DDS sample is returned in a SampleInfo sequence.
 For further information go to :ref:`dds_layer_subscriber_accessreceived_loans`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  What is the consequence if an application does not return loaned sequences back to the middleware?

     |br|